cremerlab/useless_expression/code/processing/growth_rates/2021-08-20_r1_DoubleKO_acetate/README.md

 ---
 status: >
-   Accepted
+   Rejected
 description : >
-   Data looks good.
-Growth rate for ∆his ∆dpp is very, very slow, indicating some serious growth deficiency.
+   Experiment is ongoing.
 ---

-# 2021-08-19 (Run 2) Double KO Acetate Growth Rate Determination
+# 2021-08-20 (Run 1) Double KO Acetate Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of the first suite of